Canvas Quick Guide - End of Semester Checklist

 Using this checklist, you will walk through completing important end-of-semester steps.
 These include grading, handling incompletes, and maintaining your records.

 You may have used the Canvas grade book for calculations, but final grades need to be submitted in your HSU Faculty Center.
+For more information on Grading at HSU, please refer to the Registrar's Grading Information page.

 If you are grading in Canvas, please take a look at the Canvas GradeBook Quick Guide and the reminders below.